HimadriDas09/CP_Practice/Learning/YouTube/Bit_Manipulation_(ACD)/Tricks.md

         int cnt = 0;
         while(num) {
-            num = num & (num-1); // unset the lsb and update num to that num cnt++;
+            num = num & (num-1); // unset the lsb and update num to that num
+                // But what about the Complexity of the AND operation ?? cnt++;
         }
         return cnt;